ERA V5 — LLM Training 2026 cohort logo

 • BrahmicTokenizer-131K — an Indic-tokenizer beating all other tokenizers of its class, with first-class support for Devanagari, Telugu, Odia, Bengali, Tamil, Kannada, Gujarati, Malayalam, Gurmukhi, Assamese, and more.
 Published on arXiv.

-• Systems paper — the full training methodology, growth strategy, and infrastructure paper covering the LightningLM 0.1V run is being finalized for public release.
+• Systems paper — the full training methodology, growth strategy, and infrastructure for the 120B training pipeline behind LightningLM 0.1V.
+Published on arXiv.

 V4 was largely executed as the last stage of the course, the Capstone.